Email invoicing

 - Print service

-If email is the desired delivery method, the sender can force it by disabling all other routes in the invoice sending API.
+To force email delivery, disable all other routes in the invoice sending API.
 Email delivery is enabled by default for all company accounts but can be disabled in company settings or per invoice.

-To successfully send an invoice by email, the recipient’s email address must be included either in the XML or provided via metadata in the invoice sending API.
+To send an invoice by email, include the recipient’s email address either in the XML or as metadata in the invoice sending API.

 Forced email route

-- Finvoice: In SOAP header given as following:
+- Finvoice: In the SOAP header, use the following:

 <eb:To>